alsotang/fast-js/README.template.md

 # fast-js

-:heart_eyes: Writing fast JavaScript on Node.js or QuickJS
+:heart_eyes: Writing fast JavaScript on Node.js and QuickJS

-Here are many benchmark results produced from Node.js or QuickJS runtime.
+Here are many benchmark results produced from Node.js and QuickJS runtime.

 # env